CoreyGumbs/PySqware_HTTP/README.md

 In this example, this will return a json response object of all locations associated with the Square account.
 See the [Square API Documentation](https://docs.connect.squareup.com/api/connect/v2#navsection-locations) for more information about their endpoints.

 For this application the **DELETE** method has only been used to delete customer information.
 This is explained further in the **Sq_Customer class**.
-[Square API Documentation](https://docs.connect.squareup.com/api/connect/v2#endpoint-deletecustomer)
+More info: [Square API Documentation](https://docs.connect.squareup.com/api/connect/v2#endpoint-deletecustomer)

 ## License: